 My Morning Routine…Starts the Night Before

 In order for my mornings to succeed, I have to start the night before.
 Once I finish cleaning the kitchen after dinner, I set the table for the next day’s breakfast.
-This includes setting the tableware, taking out my morning vitamins and having a lemon and knife on the cutting board ready to go.
+This includes putting out the tableware, taking out my morning vitamins and having a lemon and knife on the cutting board ready to go.
 I even pre-mix the dry ingredients of my oatmeal.
 My kids have to be at their school desks by 8am so every minute counts in the morning.
 If it’s Sunday night, I also make sure their lunches are packed.
 Our sitter does this the rest of the week.